 Lecturers Proff.
-Mariafelicia De Laurentis (mariafelicia.delaurentis@na.infn.it) Tristano Di Girolamo (tristano.digirolamo@unina.it) Maurizio Paolillo (maurizio.paolillo@unina.it) Credits 3 (planned) Planned 12 lectures, 2 hours each hours 12 lectures, 2 nours cach Planned schedule tbd Prerequisites - Description idents a boad view of Black Holess, from the s, through the observational evidences of their cal and cosmological manifestations.
-Part I: Gravitation, Relativity and Black Holes (Mariafelicia De Laurentis) Rotating black holes: Kerr black holes, Kerr black hole in Boyerè Lindquist coordinates Uniqueness of the Kerr solution, Global Properties of the Kerr metric, On the conformal structure of the Kerr solution.
-The four laws of black hole evolution, Surface gravity and angular velocity of the horizon First law of black hole dynamics, Rotational Energy of Astrophysical Black Holes, Time Evolution of black holes Quasi-stationary evolution of accreting black holes, Merging of black holes, The first "image" of a Black Hole with the Event Horizon Telescope Part II: Gravitational Waves and Gamma Ray Bursts (Tristano di Girolamo) Observations of GWs from black holes.
-O theoretical interpretation. es as sources of GWs.
+Mariafelicia De Laurentis (mariafelicia.delaurentis@na.infn.it) Tristano Di Girolamo (tristano.digirolamo@unina.it) Maurizio Paolillo (maurizio.paolillo@unina.it) Credits 3 (planned) Planned 12 lectures, 2 hours each hours Planned schedule tbd Prerequisites Description This class is intended to offer to the students a boad view of Black theoretical aspects of gravitational physics, through the observational properties, all the way to their astrophysical and cosmological manif es, through the observational evidences of their Uniqueness of the Kerr solution, Global F the conformal structure of the Kerr soluti The four laws of black hole evolution, Surf First law of black hole dynamics, Rotation err black hole in Boyerè Lindquist coordinates, Properties of the Kerr metric, On ion. face gravity and angular velocity of the horizon, nal Energy of Astrophysical Black Holes, Time- y evolution of accreting black holes, Merging of Part II: Gravitational Waves and Gamma Ray Bursts (Tristano di Girolamo) es as sources of GWs.
 Detection of GWs.
-Gamma Ray Bursts (GRBs): observations and GRB progenitors.
-Black holes as centrale engines and final products of GRBs.
-Part III : Physics and evolution of superm Paolillo ) nassive Black Holes in the Universe (Maurizio variability, luminosity and efficiency; ste Eddington mass and accretion rate; accre The Unified Model; AGN physical scales; spectrum; X-ray corona and other compo Observational evidence of the Unified M broadband emission in AGNs; accretion disk nents.
-Iodel: Quasar host galaxies;dynamical mass measurements; evidence of hidden BLR Milky Way nuclear BH.
-AGN evolution from multi-wavelength st infrared; luminosity function and numb evolution; resolving the Cosmic X-ray Bac ty nuclear disks; reverberation mapping mass in Sy2; relativistic distortion in Fe lines; the udies of AGN populations optical, X-ray and er counts; AGN activity and number density ckground; Soltan argument: how to derive the niverse; The link between Supermassive Black AGN feedback in galaxies.
+Gamma Ray Bursts (GRBs): observations and Paolillo) The Discovery of Active Galactic Nuclei; T variability, luminosity and efficiency; ste Taxonomy of AGNs; clues to the interpretation: eps toward unification: Eddington luminosity, spectrum; X-ray corona and other compo Observational evidence of the Unified M measurements; circumnuclear disks, dus measurements; evidence of hidden BLR broadband emission in AGNs; accretion disk infrared; luminosity function and numb evolution; resolving the Cosmic X-ray Ba tudies of AGN populations optical, X-ray and ber counts; AGN activity and number density ckground; Soltan argument: how to derive the niverse; The link between Supermassive Black AGN feedback in galaxies.

-The course provides an introduction to the physical principles used to The course provides an introduction to the physical principles used to accelerate charged particles and on the various techniques used in accelerator physics.
+Lecturer Dr. Luigi Campajola (luigi.campajola@unina.it) Physics Department, University of Naples Federico II Credits (planned) 5 Course objectives The course provides an introduction to the physical principles used to accelerate charged particles and on the various techniques used in accelerator physics.
 This course also provides information on the main applications in fundamental physics and applied physics.
 Some experiments will be carried out in the laboratory with ion beams.
-February - April 2020 Frontal lectures: 16 h total, 2h/lecture, to be held at the Physics Department at MSA.
-Laboratory: 10 h 1.
+Tentative schedule February - April 2021 Planned hours Frontal lectures: 16 h total, 2h/lecture, to be held at the Physics Department at MSA.
+Laboratory: 10 h Contents and topics 1.
 Fundamental principles of particle acceleration 2.
 Ion sources: operating principles and applications 3.
 Principles of operation of the accelerators: linear and circular, pulsed and continuous 4.
-Elements of beam dynamics and magnetic optics emittance and brightness 5.
-Applications in the field of innovative technologies: Ion beam analysis: Rutherford Backscattering (RBS), Particle Induced X-ray Emission (PIXE) Accelerator Mass Spectrometry (AMS) Ion implantation Radioisotopes production
+Elements of beam dynamics and magnetic optics: emittance and brightness 5.
+Applications in the field of innovative technologies: Ion beam analysis: Rutherford Backscattering (RBS), Particle Induced X-ray Emission (PIXE) Accelerator Mass Spectrometry (AMS) Ion implantation Radioisotopes production Final evaluation The students will be required to make an oral presentation on a selected subject.